Estimating Extreme 3D Image Rotation with Transformer Cross-Attention: Experimental Results

 \subsection{Image Datasets and their Processing}

 We used the following datasets and train/test splits used in previous works:

-\textbf{InteriorNet}~\cite{InteriorNet18} is a synthetic dataset for understanding and mapping interior scenes.
-A subset of 10,050 panoramas from 112 different houses was used, with 82 images used for training and 32 for testing, respectively.
+\textbf{InteriorNet}~\cite{InteriorNet18} is a synthetic data set to understand and map interior scenes.
+A subset of 10,050 panoramas from 112 different houses was used, where the images of 82 houses were used for training and those of 30 houses were used for testing, respectively.

-\textbf{StreetLearn}~\cite{mirowski2019streetlearn} is an outdoor dataset consisting of close to 140,000 panoramic views of the cities of Pittsburgh and Manhattan.
-The dataset was divided into 50K panoramic views for training and 3K panoramic views for testing.
+\textbf{StreetLearn}~\cite{mirowski2019streetlearn} is an outdoor dataset consisting of approximately 140,000 panoramic views of Pittsburgh and Manhattan.
+We used 56K panoramic views from Manhattan, from which we randomly chose 1000 panoramic views for testing.

 \textbf{SUN360}~\cite{xiao2012recognizing} is an indoor collection of high-resolution panoramas that cover a full view of $360^\circ \times 180^\circ$ for a variety of environmental scenes downloaded from the Internet.
 It also provides location category labels.
 We used 7K and 2K panoramas for training and testing, respectively.